 Interactions with food/tobacco/alcohol

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of tretinoin.
 Make sure you tell your doctor if you have any other medical problems, especially:

-It is very important that you use tretinoin only as directed.
+Use tretinoin only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 To do so may cause irritation of the skin.

 Do not apply tretinoin to windburned or sunburned skin or on open wounds.

 Do not use tretinoin in or around the eyes or lips, or inside of the nose.
 Spread the medicine away from these areas when applying.
-If the medicine accidentally gets on these areas, wash with water at once.
+If it accidentally gets on these areas, wash with water at once.

-To use the cream or gel form of tretinoin:
+To use the cream, gel, or lotion form of tretinoin: